 Appendix B. Detected Analytes

-SGS AXYS Laboratory - Pesticides
+SGS AXYS Lab – Pesticides

-V = Data qualified due to lab blank detection.
+V = Data qualified because of lab blank detection.
 (Blank value > 10 % of sample value.)

-G = Data qualified due to field blank detection.
+G = Data qualified because of field blank detection.
 (Blank value > 10 % of sample value.)

+* Light yellow shading and asterisk are used to highlight compounds detected at all sites (N = 4).

+** Dark blue shading and double asterisk are used to highlight compounds not detected at any sites, for each sample type.

-** = Presence uncertain due to high analyte concentration in blanks.
-(Blank value > 90% of sample value for all sites with detections.)
+§ = Presence uncertain because of high analyte concentration in blanks.
+(Blank value > 90 % of sample value for all sites with detections.)